michael2012z/BitBible/markdown/KJV/files/Isa.md

 18. And in that day shall the deaf hear the words of the book, and the eyes of the blind shall see out of obscurity, and out of darkness.

-19. The meek also shall increase their joy in the Lord, and the poor among men shall rejoice in the Holy One of Israel.increase: Heb. add
+19. The meek also shall increase their joy in the Lord, and the poor among men shall rejoice in the Holy One of Israel.

 20. For the terrible one is brought to nought, and the scorner is consumed, and all that watch for iniquity are cut off: